faressoft/flowa/README.md

 ### Jumping Between Tasks

-You can jump forward and backward between tasks that belong to the same parent task and the runner type is `series` by passing the name of the task as the second argument to the callback function or as a resolved value if you use promises instead.
+You can jump forward and backward between tasks that belong to the same parent task and the runner type is `serial` by passing the name of the task as the second argument to the callback function or as a resolved value if you use promises instead.
 You can jump into a compound task too.

 ```js
 function task1(context, callback) {